 Meaning.
-The route is shown on the image below from A to B as an unmarked track however the route is shown with higher status than the existing bridleway, circled as BR and therefore it seems probable that the route has a higher status than bridleway.
+The route is shown on the image below from A to B as both a road in places the same as the existing road it leaves at A and an unmarked track.
+Along with other evidence in this document, it seems probable that the whole of the route was considered a road.

 Assessment.
-Some other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being of higher status than public bridleway.
+Some other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway.

-42/89 - B (includes: Beaumont Chase; Blaston; Bringhurst; Caldecott; Drayton; Great Easton; Liddington; Medbourne; Neville Holt; Rockingham; Stockerston; Stoke Dry)
+42/89 - B (includes: Beaumont Chase; Blaston; Bringhurst; Caldecott; Drayton; Great Easton; Liddington; Medbourne; Neville Holt; Rockingham; Stockerston; Stoke Dry) Surveyed / Revised: No dates on map; Published: ca. 1948